Chomps69/the-Unguarded-XP/README.md

 # the Unguarded Experience

-A work in progress game website.
-This is a fork of 3kh0 lite.
-I have no coding experience so this will take a while to complete haha.
+A game website, forked off of 3kh0 lite.
+I have no coding experience so this took a bit to complete haha.
 This is a personal project of mine.
 Feel free to fork this and do whatever the heck you wanna do with it, but give credit.

-Credit to 3kh0 for the original repo and a whole lot of games.
+Credit to 3kh0 for the original repo and the games

-Also Credit to tw31122007 for some of html games.
+# Added Games

-# Some answers to some questions you may have
+Some games have been added to the website.

-Q: Will I add any more games?
+-Subway Surfers (New York)

-A: Maybe.
-It depends on the website's loading time.
+# Removed Games

-Q: Can someone make me an unblocked games website?
+Unfortunately, the website ran poorly after adding just one more game, so I removed uninteresting games to maintain smooth loading times.

-A: Don't count on it.
-Make it yourself.
+-Glass City

 # Known Issues